matthiasn/talk-transcripts/Hickey_Rich/InsideTransducers-mostly-text.md

 ```
 slide title: Transducers

-[ Two photos, one of a close-up of a guitar's strings near the bottom
+[ Two photos, one a close-up of a guitar's strings near the bottom of
-of the fret board, and another of a speaker. ]
+the fret board, and another of a speaker. ]
 ```

 ![00.02.18 Transducers](InsideTransducers/00.02.18.jpg)